Recipe Roundup: Herbes de Provence Olive Oil

-Herbes de Provence is a term use for the mixture of a collection of herbs that all work well together, with the basic recipe being a combination of basil, fennel, marjoram, parsley, rosemary, tarragon, and thyme.
+Herbes de Provence is a term use for the mixture of a collection of herbs that all work well together, with the basic recipe being a combination of lavender, rosemary, savory, thyme and bay leaf.
 This oil works well with poultry and pork, as well as winter squashes.
 It is also nice when paired with fruity balsamics, such as cranberry pear, as you’ll see in some of the recipe suggestions that follow:

 Butternut Squash Roasted with Cranberry-Pear Balsamic and Herbes de Provence Olive Oil